 The sound classification model which focuses on specific speech instructions or acoustics signal, is a basic component of intelligent scenario analysis in both cloud and edge end.
 Such applying circumstance needs a low-power but high-performance computing platform especially.
 Typical deep convolution neural networks can do coarse sound classification work well.
 However, there still exists some space to accelerate CNN model and reduce computing platform’s energy consumption by quantization and customized hardware design.
 To implement this power-efficient sound classification computation platform, we choose a typical CNN-based speech classification model where weight value is +1 or -1 and activation data is in full precision floating-data format (Bo L, et al, 2018).
 We design an accelerator based on Xilinx XCKU-115 FPGA platform and run this BWN (Binary Weight Network) model.
 Compared with state-of-art CPU platform, our accelerator achieves 18-300x throughput speed up ratio and high energy efficiency.
 The main contributions of this work are as follows:

-1. We turn float-type feature data into fix-point data in a rather common method.
+1. We turn float-point feature data into fixed-point data in a rather common method.
 However, as to super parameter like batch-normalization arguments, we take a special bitwise allocation method and apply design space exploration means to find best quantization scheme.
 We also sperate middle result from feature data and take different quantization settings.
 Based on usual quantization method, we take these operations to help to decrease accuracy loss caused by quantization and achieve a closed model prediction accuracy compared with non-quantized model.

 2. We design a novel layer-by-layer pipeline structure on our multi-PE BWN accelerator, which has shared weight storage, balanced pipeline partition and bitwise expansion.
 The performance, power consumption and energy efficiency of this accelerator are discussed in Section 5.